Generative AI: Pathways to Democratization, Transparency and Sustainability

 Website / LinkedIn

 Dr. Marc Duranton is a member of the Research and Technology Department of CEA, where he is involved in realizations for Artificial Intelligence, Edge to Cloud and Cyber Physical Systems.
-He previously worked in Philips Semiconductors and NXP where, among others, he led the development of the family of L-Neuro chips, digital processors for artificial neural networks.
+He previously worked at Philips Semiconductors and NXP where, among others, he led the development of the family of L-Neuro chips, digital processors for artificial neural networks.
 He is participating in the definition of the SRAs of ECS/KDT and of ETP4HPC, and is in charge of the roadmap activity of HiPEAC on High Performance, Edge And Cloud computing.

 🇯🇵 Dr. Arisa EMA